tiendu/tiendu.github.io/src/content/blog/2026-04-29-spark-on-slurm.md

 The job becomes slow.
 Then fragile.
 Then nobody wants to touch it.

-At that point, people often try to split the work manually.
+At that point, people often try to split the work manually:

 ```text
 node1 -> part 1